d1r0l/FSO2023-part7/readme.md

 ## Results of ex 7.9 are used in all next excercises

-## Folder "bloglist_extended/client_redux" contains excercises 7.10 - 7.11 for Redux version

 ## Folder "bloglist_extended/client_query" contains excercises 7.10 - 7.11 for Query version

+## Folder "bloglist_extended/client_redux" contains excercises 7.10 - 7.11 for Redux version and excercises 7.12 - 7.xx